 Additionally, as you prepare to sell your home, it’s important to know that capital improvements like kitchen or bathroom renovations increase a homeowner’s cost basis in the home, which may reduce or avoid capital gains taxes when the home is resold.

-At the end of the day, the value of home improvements is emotional as well as financial and shouldn’t be ignored.
 If you’re ready to begin a home improvement project, apply online now for a cash-out refinance to get your renovation started.